 We start by defining our framework.
 Since we are interested in New Physics effects arising well above the electroweak scale, we consider an effective Lagrangian invariant under the $SU(3)_c \times SU(2)_L \times U(1)_Y$ gauge symmetry, namely the SM EFT~\cite{Buchmuller:1985jz,Grzadkowski:2010es}, with operators up to dimension six,

-which is normalized by the SM vacuum expectation value $v=(\sqrt{2} G_F)^{-1/2}$.
+where $\Lambda$ denotes the EFT cutoff.
 The effective coefficients are generically denoted by $\mathcal{C}_a$ and the effective operators $\mathcal{O}_a$ can be of several types.
-The most relevant ones both for low- and high-energy LFV searches are the semileptonic ones ($\psi^4$), which are collected in Table~\ref{tab:SMEFT-ope}.
+The most relevant ones for both low- and high-energy LFV searches are the semileptonic ones ($\psi^4$), which are collected in Table~\ref{tab:SMEFT-ope}.
 We adopt the same notation of Ref.~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga} and denote flavor indices by Latin symbols~\footnote{The only difference with respect to Ref.~\cite{Jenkins:2013zja} is that the operator $\mathcal{O}_{qe}$ is replaced by $\mathcal{O}_{eq}$ so that the first two indices always correspond to lepton flavors.}.
 For Hermitian operators, we further impose that the Wilson coefficient $[\mathcal{C}]_{ijkl}$ must have $i \leq j$ to avoid redundancy in the operator basis from the relation $[\mathcal{C}]_{ijkl}=[\mathcal{C}]_{jilk}^\ast$~\cite{Allwicher:2022gkm}.
 For definiteness, we opt to work in the basis where down-quark Yukawas are diagonal, i.e.~the quark doublets correspond to $q=(V^\dagger u_L,\,d_L)^T$ where $V$ is the Cabibbo–Kobayashi–Maskawa (CKM) matrix.

 Besides semileptonic operators, the dipole ($\psi^2 X H$) and Higgs-current operators ($\psi^2 D H^2$) can also violate lepton flavor, but these are already tightly constrained by purely leptonic processes.
 Moreover, such operators would induce suppressed contributions to the tails of $pp\to\ell_i\ell_j$ with respect to the semileptonic ones, since they do not feature the same scaling with the collision energy~\cite{Allwicher:2022gkm} and, therefore, will be neglected in the following.